liufuyang/note/src/algorithms/balanced_search_tree/red_black_bst.md

 <img width="600" src="https://user-images.githubusercontent.com/161689/152679596-37d0522d-a4ef-4fac-80e1-24e521a608de.png"/>

-A BST that has rules:
+A Red-Black BST that has rules:
 - each node `red` or `black`
 - root is always black
 - no red nodes in a row
   - red node => only black children
-- every root-Null path (like in a unsuccessful search) has same number of black nodes
+- every root-Null path (like in an unsuccessful search) has the same number of black nodes
 - red links lean left

 >> Left-leaning red-black BSTs: 1-1 correspondence with 2-3 trees